michaeljoseph/cookiemonster/cookiemonster.md

 ???
 **2.0**
+So, that's how I got into cookiecutter

 This part of the story chronicles my personal journey from an outsider, to a member of the cookiecutter community
 ---
+class: middle, right
 background-image: url(resources/changes.png)
+# origin story
 ???
 **2.1**